 Secondly, an effective Release of Information partner can provide an idea of the onboarding process before you even sign a contract.
 Request an outline of a typical implementation plan, including the point person for each stage and a timeline for key milestones.
 The potential partner should be able to share a general project plan they use to get medical record management operations for hospitals and health systems like yours up and running.

 The third important onboarding component to understand when selecting the right Release of Information vendor is finding a partner that helps your team stay on track.
 While you can expect your ROI vendor to take care of the heavy lifting involved in the transition process, there will be tasks or information they’ll need from your team to facilitate IT connections and other aspects of ongoing medical record management.
 An effective onboarding process will hold you, the client, accountable for these duties.
 When vetting a potential partner, ask what they expect from their client partners during the onboarding process.
 If they say “nothing,” that may be a sign that they struggle with communication or don’t have a clear project plan.
 The right partner will be able to identify key areas that need your team’s support to facilitate onboarding.

 Reviewing the onboarding process with your potential Release of Information vendor can provide valuable insight into the future success of your partnership.
 Use these ideas as a starting point to gather the information you need to make the best decision for your organization.

 ScanSTAT understands the importance of a positive onboarding experience.
-Whether you’re looking to create efficiencies with Release of Information, eFile fax and scan, or any other medical record management service, you can expect ScanSTAT’s transition process to set you up for success.
+Whether you’re looking to create efficiencies with Release of Information, inbound document management, or any other medical record management service, you can expect ScanSTAT’s transition process to set you up for success.
 Contact us today to start the conversation about how we can make this easier for your team.

 About ScanSTAT Technologies